Three Men, None Of Whom Knew Each Other At The Time, Say Trusted Hockey Coach Tom 'Chico' Adrahtas Groomed Them For Sexual Abuse As Teens

 “Absolutely, they buried it,” Sacks said.
 They buried it.”

 Adrahtas went back to Illinois and coaching teens.
-He was hired by Ira Greenberg.READ MORE: Shooting That Killed 12-Year-Old Erica Gibson In Hazel Crest Ruled Accidental; Family Not Pleased That No Charges Will Be Filed
+He was hired by Ira Greenberg.READ MORE: Illinois Launches 'Time For Me To Drive' Tourism Campaign As State Prepares To Fully Reopen Next Month

 “I knew of Chico.
 I knew Chico to a degree.
 But I didn’t know enough about him,” said Greenberg who was a businessman whose kids loved the sport, so he founded the Chicago Young Americans teenage hockey team in 1988.